What's Happening in the World of Personal Finance?

 Outlook for 2018

 The first increase in interest rates for a decade occurred in November 2017 to maintain control of inflation.
-We hope that a further increase in interest rates should not prove necessary until the latter part of 2018 and, even then, it will be a modest one.
+We expect that any further increase in interest rates will not prove necessary until the latter part of 2018, due to the weaker performance of the UK economy in the first quarter of the year. .

 Japan continues with the Quantitative Easing cycle and this seems to be having some success, reflected in both (modest) inflation growth and stock-market performance.